-Once EDIS applies, the Commission waives the requirement for ex-ante endorsement for project selection, tendering and contracting and undertakes supervision on an expost basis.
+In those candidate countries and potential candidates where the Commission is satisfied that all pertinent standards of reliability have been met, it waives the requirement of ex-ante endorsement for project selection, tendering and contracting and undertakes supervision on an ex-post basis.

-The AO assumes sole responsibility for most of the functions previously performed by the EC Delegation relating to the financial and administrative management of Twinning projects.
+The AO assumes sole responsibility for most of the functions previously performed by the EU Delegation relating to the financial and administrative management of Twinning projects.

-Under EDIS, the increased role of the AO can be summarised as follows:
+Under decentralised management without ex-ante control the increased role of the AO can be summarised as follows:

-- Registration of MS Twinning proposals; - Dispatch of Twinning proposals to final beneficiaries; - Checking that the detailed proposals meet the required standards; - Organisation and management of selection meetings and selection of partners; - Communication of selection results to administration of the present MS; - Assistance to project partners in drafting Twinning Contract and annexes; - Assessment of proposed Twinning Contract in terms of content and finances; - Request for Commission opinion on relevance of work plan in relation to the EU acquis and subsequent modifications as necessary;

-- Drafting, signature and notification of financing decision to Twinning partners, ensuring compliance with the Commission's binding opinion upon the relevance of the work plan; - Payments; - Monitoring of implementation (e.g. side letters, attending project steering committees); - Approval of amendments; - Approval of compliance with jointly agreed objectives of the Twinning project; - Approval of final invoice and payment; - Receipt, examination and approval of all Twinning project reports.
+- Registration of MS Twinning proposals; - Dispatch of Twinning proposals to final beneficiaries; - Checking that the detailed proposals meet the required standards; - Organisation and management of selection meetings and selection of partners; - Communication of selection results to administration of the present MS; - Assistance to project partners in drafting Twinning Contract and annexes; - Assessment of proposed Twinning Contract in terms of content and finances; - Request for Commission opinion on relevance of work plan in relation to the EU acquis and subsequent modifications as necessary; - Drafting, signature and notification of financing decision to Twinning partners, ensuring compliance with the Commission's binding opinion upon the relevance of the work plan; - Payments; - Monitoring of implementation (e.g. side letters, updates of the work plan, attending project steering committees); - Approval of amendments; - Approval of compliance with jointly agreed objectives of the Twinning project; - Approval of request for final payment; - Receipt, examination and approval of all Twinning project reports.